lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * (1) The SPO determines CRED based on an EAD item retrieved at Step 0.

-  The EAD item may specify CRED by value or by reference, including a URI or other external reference where CRED can be retrieved from.
+  The EAD item can specify CRED by value or by reference, including a URI or other external reference where CRED can be retrieved from.

   If CRED is already installed, the SPO moves to Step 2.
 Otherwise, the SPO moves to Step 3.

 * (2) The SPO determines if the stored CRED is currently valid, e.g., by verifying that CRED has not expired and has not been revoked.

-  Performing such a validation may require the SPO to first process an EAD item included in message_1.
+  Performing such a validation might require the SPO to first process an EAD item included in message_1.

   In case CRED is determined to be valid, the SPO moves to Step 9.
 Otherwise, the SPO moves to Step 11.